dennlinger/personal-website/content/posts/cohere-summarization.md

 ## Testing the waters

 With the speculations about implementation details out of the way, we can now actually take a look at the systems and some preliminary outputs tested by yours truly.
-Note that this is still a rather anecdotal evaluation and a more thorough investigation is planned for the future.
+Note that this is still a rather anecdotal evaluation on a fairly small (but diverse) document set and a more thorough investigation is planned for the future.

 In particular, I have a few general points that I look out for when interacting with summarization systems and that I will also focus on in this preliminary investigation: